exasol/python-toolbox/doc/tools.rst

 ========

 The python-toolbox ships with a set of command line tools, whose entry point always is the command :code:`tbx`.
-The commands a structured in a *tree* manner, and help is provided along with the command(s) no matter the nesting.
+The commands are structured in a *tree* manner, and help is provided along with the command(s) no matter the nesting.

 How to get Help
 ---------------